 The coughs so prevalent these days usually develop before you realize what has happened.
 Now the best thing to do is to take the most reliable cough cure you can get.
 None better than Murrays Horehound Mullein and Tar.
-It is made of the purest ingredients and can be given to infants as well as grown people.
-Above all else It CURES.
+It is made of the purest in-gredients and can be given to infants as well as grown people.
+Above all clee It CURES.
 You will find it at all druggists.
-25c a bottle-extra large bottle.
+25c a bottle-extra large

-·Tax Notice.
+Tax Notice.

 Notice is hereby given that the time within which Town taxes can be paid without penalty expires on Nov.
 30th instant.
 The tax books are now open at the office of C. D. Jones, Esq., Town Treasurer.
-If not paid on or before above date, executions will penalties.
-R. E. WYLIE,
+If not paid on or before above date, executions will issue for taxes with costs and penalties.

-Nov.
+R. E. WYLIE, Nov.
 21, 1904.
 Mayor.

-Ex-Governor
+Ex-Governor Dead.